How do I know if it's bad enough to seek help?

 We understand that it is sometimes hard to know what to do while you are waiting for an appointment.
 Here are some suggestions:

-- Unplug your phone, television or computer, or if that’s too hard, switch out content and apps which are causing anxiety for ones which help with mindfulness and feeling grounded.
+- Turn off your phone, television or computer, or if that’s too hard, switch out content and apps which are causing anxiety for ones which help with mindfulness and feeling grounded

 Info for Family/Friends/Carers